Star Axis

 Charles Ross, Star Axis.
 Looking north up the Star Tunnel; earth, sandstone, granite, concrete, bronze, stainless steel; 11 stories high, 0.1 mile wide; (1971–in progress).

-Star Axis is an earthwork built by American sculptor Charles Ross to observe the stars, which is considered to be a defining example of land art.
+Star Axis is an earthwork by American sculptor Charles Ross designed for observing the stars and considered to be a defining example of land art.
 The roughly eleven-story architectonic sculpture and naked-eye observatory is situated on a mesa in the eastern plains of the New Mexico desert.
 It incorporates five main elements that include apertures framing several earth-to-star alignments, which allow a visitor to experience them in human scale.
 Ross conceived the project in 1971, began construction in 1976, and as of fall 2022, had targeted 2025 for its completion.
 Art historian Thomas McEvilley places the work in the lineage of monuments of archaeoastronomy such as the Great Pyramids, Stonehenge, El Caracol, Chichen Itza and the 15th-century Ulugh Beg Observatory.
 Curator and writer Klaus Ottmann has described Star Axis as "a summary of Ross's lifelong pursuit of the dynamics of human interaction with light and the cosmos."